tmtm8976/deploying-simple-app-with-docker/personBackend/README.md

-# To run the docker container
+# run the docker container

 ```bash
 # Build the app image by runnin: